experianplc/Experian-Address-Validation/README.md

 ##### Options

 After embedding the script tag in your webpage you can customise it by passing settings through to the API using an options object.
-By default you should at least pass through an `elements` object with the address field input and country list selectors.
+By default you should at least pass through an `elements` object with the address field input(s) and country list selectors.

 As well as this, you should also always provide your token.